ubirch/ubirch-client-go/README.md

  after a restart.

 ![UBIRCH client](images/ubirch_client.png)

+ ---
+ **WARNING**

+Per default, the client creates a file `protocol.json` in the working directory, where it stores the encrypted signing keys and last signatures for chaining. **Do not delete this file** as our backend will not accept new key registrations once a device already has a registered key.

+ ---

 ## Dockerized UBIRCH client
 The UBIRCH client is provided as a docker image that can be configured and run on any system that can run docker (Intel/AMD64 or ARM64 architecture).